aimms/documentation/datalink/readandwrite.rst

 Read and Write
 **************

-When reading or writing we have to select the source and datamap.
+When reading or writing we have to select the source and data map.
 Also we have to set the ReadWriteAttribute.
 DataLink should take care of the rest.
 This include doing type conversions when needed.